 Being in a new place far away from home may take time to get used to, but it’s worth every minute of it.
 Get ready for the adventure of a lifetime.
 You’ve just unlocked the door to endless opportunities ahead!

 Why should I invest in learning Japanese as a second language?

-If you’re still not convinced of whether you should invest a chunk of your hard earnings in learning Japanese in Japan then check out the following reasons!
+If you’re still not convinced that you should invest a chunk of your hard earnings in learning Japanese in Japan, then check out the following reasons!
 You will achieve greater success in your professional career.

 It is the gateway to other Asian cultures and languages

 The short answer is no. There’s no such thing as a free lunch!
 Japanese is a complex language that requires a trained teacher to instruct the classes.
-Think twice before considering on cutting back on tuition costs as this will most likely set you up with a badly run language school.
+Think twice before considering cutting back on tuition costs, as this will most likely set you up with a poorly run language school.

-There are a number of scholarships available to support individuals interested in learning Japanese in Japan.
+Several scholarships are available to support individuals interested in learning Japanese in Japan.
 Check out JASSO for more information.

-Yes, foreigners with a student-visa can work up to 28 hours a week part-time during the school term.
-During the school holidays, students are allowed to work more hours to help support themselves.
+Yes, foreigners with a student visa can work up to 28 hours a week part-time during the school term.
+During the school holidays, students can work more hours to help support themselves.